meejah/txtorcon/docs/guide.rst

 objects is from "microdescriptors".
-If you're doing a long-running iteration over relays, it may be important to remember that the collection of routers can change every hour (when a new "consensus" from the Directory Authorities is published).
+If you're doing a long-running iteration over relays, it may be important to remember that the collection of routers can change every hour (when a new "consensus" from the Directory Authorities is published) which may change the underlying collection (e.g. :attr:`txtorcon.TorState.routers_by_hash`) over which you're iterating.

-Here's a simple sketch that traverses all circuits printing their router IDs, and closing each streams and circuit afterwards:
+Here's a simple sketch that traverses all circuits printing their router IDs, and closing each stream and circuit afterwards:

-(XXX FIXME test this for realz)
+(XXX FIXME test this for realz; can we put it in a "listing"-type file?)

 .. code-block:: python